yarong1971/spark_exam_yaron/readme.txt

 Services:
 The REST API exposes the following services (in Java and Scala):

-Service 1: SuspiciousActivities of users/players:
+Service 1: Suspicious activities of users/players:
 a suspicious activity is defined by the following rules:
     a.
 User/Player made bets from different countries in the provided time period
     b.
-Win/Bet ratio is higher than /10
+Win/Bet ratio is higher than 1/10
     c.
 User/Player online time is higher than 5 hours

 The Http Request URL is: